ZimmermanLab/SF-metrosideros-endophytes/2018-04-17_Report_draft.md

 Molecular Methods
 -----------------

 We extracted DNA from the fungal cells using a bead-beater and the Extract ‘n Amp DNA extraction kit.
-First, we added fungal tissue to sterile tubes filled with small beads, then added extraction solution.
-Next, we put the tubes in the bead-beater for one minute, which vigorously shook the tubes so that the beads inside could physically grind up the fungal tissue.
+First, we added fungal tissue to sterile tubes filled with small beads, then added 100 μL Extract 'n' Amp DNA extraction solution.
+Next, we put the tubes in the bead-beater for one minute, which vigorously shook the tubes so that the zirconium oxide beads inside could physically ground up the fungal tissue.
 This step is necessary in fungal DNA extractions because fungi have cell walls, which are difficult for extraction solution to break up without this physical grinding step.
 Next, the samples were placed on heat blocks at 95°C for 10 minutes.
 After the heating step, we added a dilution buffer to each tube and stored them in a refrigerator to prevent degradation until PCR.

 We performed PCR on the ITS region, a commonly-accepted fungal barcode gene, using the ITS1F forward primer and ITS4 reverse primer.
-We used Extract ‘n Amp Taq polymerase, and a 35-repeat cycle.
-PCR samples were cleaned and prepared for sequencing using Shrimp Alkaline Phopsphatase Exonuclease (ExoSap), then sent to MCLabs for Sanger sequencing.
+We used 1 μL of template DNA from the extraction, and the following master master mix recipie (per reaction):

+-   10 μL Extract ‘n Amp Taq polymerase
+-   6.4 μL PCR-grade water
+-   1 μL bovine serum albumin
+-   0.8 μL ITS1F forward primer
+-   0.8 μL ITS4 reverse primer

+For the PCR reaction, we used a BioRAD T100 thermal cycler with the following 35-repeat heat cycle:

+1. 95°C for 3 minutes
+2. 95°C for 30 seconds
+3. 54°C for 30 seconds
+4. 72°C for 30 seconds
+5.  repeat from step 2.
+34 times
+6. 72°C for 10 minutes
+7. 4°C infinite hold

+To ensure that the fungal DNA successfully amplified, and that the master mix was not contaminated, we ran 5 μL of each sample on a 10% agarose gel with 1X Tris-acetate-EDTA (TEA) buffer and SYBR Safe, which ran at 120 volts for 20 minutes.
+Successful PCR samples with clean negative controls were kept at 4°C until sequencing preparation, when they were then cleaned with 1 μL Shrimp Alkaline Phopsphatase Exonuclease (ExoSap) per sample.
+To clean the samples, we used the following cycle on the same BioRAD T100 thermal cycler:

+1. 37°C for 15 minutes
+2. 80°C for 15 minutes
+3. 4°C infinite hold

+After cleaning, samples were kept at 4°C until they were ready to be sent for sequencing.
+Directly before being sent for sequencing, cleaned samples that showed bright bands on their gels were diluted with an additional 15 μL PCR water before sequencing, although a small number of samples that had faint bands on the gels were not diluted this way.
+Cleaned samples were sent to MCLabs for Sanger sequencing.

 Computational Methods
 ---------------------

 We analyzed the data using three tools: Geneious, Mothur, and the R programming language.
 We used Geneious to manually clean and trim the Sanger sequencing data, and to identify and remove failed and low-quality sequences (Kearse et al. 2012).
 We used Mothur to determine Operational Taxonomic Units (OTUs), which are groups of sequences categorized together based on similarity.
 Next, we used R to analyze the resulting OTU table.
 This included using the ‘vegan’ package to run and plot a Non-Metric Multidimensional Scaling (NMDS) ordination, a non-parametric technique used to visualize high-dimensional community data in only two dimensions.
-We used vegan (???) to calculate PERMANOVA values in order to prove that observed patterns were significant.
+We used vegan (Oksanen et al. 2018) to calculate PERMANOVA values in order to prove that observed patterns were significant.

-Because ITS1 has a lot of variation and is therefore difficult to construct phylogenies with, we used the Tree-Based ALignment Selector (TBAS) toolkit to construct a phylogeny and assign taxonomies to the data (Carbone et al. 2017).
+Because ITS1 has a lot of variation and is therefore difficult to construct phylogenies with, we used the Tree-Based Alignment Selector (TBAS) toolkit to construct a phylogeny and assign taxonomies to the data (Carbone et al. 2017).
 This toolkit matches unknown ITS sequences to the most similar ITS sequences in a large multi-gene phylogeny of confidently-assigned taxa.

 Results
 =======